 m4mining is funded by the European Union’s Horizon Europe programme under Grant Agreement ID 101091462

-User-led research centered on mining interests
+User-led research centred on mining interests

 Develop.